jorisunikas/amber-gb/README.md

 ```

 > [!NOTE]
-> At this point, running the emulator only opens a Swing window with an orange background.
+> At this point, user-friendly ROM loading is not yet implemented, ROM's location must be hard coded in the Main.java class.

 ### Building a JAR